-A late payment penalty of \$75 may be assessed to the student's account if payment is not made by the semester due date indicated on the bill.
-A registration and transcript hold will also be placed on the account and students will not be allowed to register for the following semester until their balance is resolved.
+A late payment penalty of \$75 may be assessed to the student's account if payment is not made by the term due dates.
+A registration and transcript hold will also be placed on the account and students will not be allowed to register for the following term until their balance is resolved.